kubernetes/community/contributors/design-proposals/templates.md

 ### Storing templates in k8s

 Openshift defines templates as a first class resource so they can be created/retrieved/etc via standard tools.
 This allows client tools to list available templates (available in the openshift cluster), allows existing resource security controls to be applied to templates, and generally provides a more integrated feel to templates.
-However there is no explicit requirement that for k8s to adopt templates, it must also adopt storing them in the cluster.
+However, there is no explicit requirement that for k8s to adopt templates, it must also adopt storing them in the cluster.

 ### Processing templates (server vs. client)